-Property acquired by gift or received in a tax-free exchange.
-For low-income housing acquired by gift or inheritance or in a tax-free exchange whose basis is figured by reference to the basis in the hands of the transferor, the holding period, for the purpose of the applicable percentage, includes the holding period of the transferor.
+Property acquired by gift or received in a tax-free transfer.
+For low-income housing you acquired by gift or in a tax-free transfer whose basis is figured by reference to the basis in the hands of the transferor, the holding period, for the purpose of the applicable percentage, includes the holding period of the transferor.

-If the adjusted basis of the property in the hands of the transferee just after acquiring it is more than its adjusted basis to the transferor just before transferring it, the holding period of the excess is figured as if it were a separate improvement.
+If the adjusted basis of the property in your hands just after acquiring it is more than its adjusted basis to the transferor just before transferring it, the holding period of the excess is figured as if it were a separate improvement.
 See Low-Income Housing With Two or More Elements, next.